Preface content

 Professor Vince Emery (Chair of the Trustee Board)

-Prof Emery graduated with a first class BSc in Biochemistry with Chemistry from the University of Southampton and then undertook his PhD research in mechanistic biochemistry under the auspices of Professor Muhammad Akhtar FRS.
-His interests in virology started when he undertook a postdoctoral fellowship at the NERC Institute of Virology at Oxford, where he worked on transcription termination in phleboviruses, determining the attenuation in a vaccine strain of Rift Valley Fever Virus used by the US Army, and developing the World’s first baculovirus multiple expression vector system which was subsequently patented and licensed.
+Prof Emery graduated with a first class BSc in Biochemistry with Chemistry and PhD from the University of Southampton.
+His interests in virology started when he undertook a postdoc at the NERC Institute of Virology at Oxford where he worked on developing the world’s first baculovirus multiple expression vector system.

-Rona Chester (Interim Deputy Chair and Chair of Finance and Audit Committee)
+Rona Chester (Chair of Finance and Audit Committee)

-Rona Chester (Chair of Finance and Audit Committee) Rona Chester is Interim Deputy Chair and Chair of the Finance & Audit Committee.
+Rona Chester (Chair of Finance and Audit Committee) Rona Chester is Chair of the Finance & Audit Committee.

 Rona is a fellow of the Institute of Chartered Accountants with over 30 years’ experience in leading financial teams in both the public and private sector.
 During her early career Rona worked in international finance managing the Finance and Treasury teams for an oil and gas shipping business followed by roles at Sotheby’s as their European Finance Director and Ofcom the newly formed communications regulator.
 More recently Rona was the Chief Operating Officer at Sport England, the lottery distributor, where additional responsibilities included grants management, Commercial and IT as well as contributing to the development of the organisations strategy.